 The University of Tennessee is committed to supporting the emotional well-being of all students, faculty, and staff.
 UT has partnered with the JED Foundation to become a JED Campus and work toward the creation of a campus-wide plan to promote emotional well-being and prevent suicide.
 A variety of resources are available for people at risk for suicide, such as the Student Counseling Center for students and 865-946-CARE for faculty and staff.
 Remember, if there is an immediate life-threatening situation, call 911 or contact the UT Police Department at 865-974-3111 first.

-Anyone concerned about a Vol can contact the Office of the Dean of Students’ 865-974-HELP program (student concern) or 865-946-CARE (faculty or staff concern) for assistance.
+Anyone concerned about a Vol can call the Center for Care and Resilience at 865-974-HELP (student concern) or 865-946-CARE (faculty or staff concern) for assistance.
 For additional resources and information about community suicide prevention training opportunities, contact the Student Counseling Center.

 - Campus Safety